dfelinto/blender-manual/animation/editors/timeline.rst

       *Auto Keying Set* - Optional if Auto Keyframe enabled.
           *Auto Keyframe* will insert new keyframes for the properties in the active *Keying Set*.

-      Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D views (i.e. you cant use it e.g. to animate the colors of a material in the Properties window…).
+      Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D views (i.e. you cant use it e.g. to animate the colors of a material in the Properties window...).

 .. admonition:: Layered